HarveyLab/mouseVR/README.md

 Hardware and software developed by members of the Harvey Lab and the HMS Neuroinstrumentation core.

 ### Main components
-Harvey Lab miniaturize mouse VR rig for virtual navigation and decision-making tasks
+Harvey Lab miniaturized mouse VR rig for virtual navigation and decision-making tasks

 The VR setup is comprised of several independent assemblies: